capital-G/supercollider-wiki/Installing-SuperCollider-on-Fedora.md

     fftw-devel libXt-devel git gcc-c++ libX11-devel qt5-qtwebkit-devel \
     qt5-qtlocation-devel qt5-qtsensors-devel systemd-devel libatomic avahi-devel \
     qt5-qttools-devel emacs alsa-lib-devel

+## A note about JACK

+You may have issues running JACK with real time scheduling privileges on Fedora.
+Be sure to add your user to the **jackuser** group, and try setting [SELinux to permissive mode](https://docs.fedoraproject.org/en-US/Fedora/25/html/SELinux_Users_and_Administrators_Guide/sect-Security-Enhanced_Linux-Enabling_and_Disabling_SELinux-Permissive_Mode.html) and see if that helps.

 ## Obtaining the source code